gavv/monotime/README.md

 ## Not needed for Go 1.9+

-Starting from Go 1.9, the standad `time` package transparently uses [Monotonic Clocks](https://golang.org/pkg/time/#hdr-Monotonic_Clocks) when necessary, so this package is no longer relevant.
+Starting from Go 1.9, the standard `time` package transparently uses [Monotonic Clocks](https://golang.org/pkg/time/#hdr-Monotonic_Clocks) when necessary, so this package is no longer relevant.

+This repository has been archived and is no longer maintained.

 ## Synopsis